Skip to content

 Historian mirrorReceives replicated data from the OT historian.
 IT users query the mirror, not the OT historian directly.

-Jump serverProvides a single, audited entry point for remote access to OT.
-All remote sessions terminate here.
+Jump serverServes as a single, audited entry point for remote access to OT.
+Remote sessions terminate here.

-Patch server (WSUS/SCCM)Downloads patches from the internet, stages them for OT deployment.
+Patch server (WSUS/SCCM)Downloads patches from the internet and stages the patches for OT deployment.
 OT devices pull patches from the DMZ, never from the internet.

-Data aggregatorCollects, filters, and normalizes OT data before sending it to IT or cloud.
-Reduces the attack surface by limiting what data leaves OT.
+Data aggregatorCollects, filters, and normalizes OT data before sending the data to IT or cloud.
+The aggregator reduces the attack surface by limiting what data leaves OT.

-Antivirus update serverDownloads signature updates and distributes them to OT endpoints.
+Antivirus update serverDownloads signature updates and distributes the updates to OT endpoints.
 OT devices never connect to the internet for updates.

-Each component exists in the DMZ because it needs to communicate with both IT and OT.
-Placing it in the DMZ means neither IT nor OT has direct access to the other.
+Each component exists in the DMZ because the component communicates with both IT and OT.
+Placing the component in the DMZ means neither IT nor OT has direct access to the other.

 SourceDestinationAllowedDenied